 Occasionally during treatment you may experience a strange taste.
 A strongly flavoured sweet or mint will help to disguise this.

-• Pins and needles
+Pins and needles

 Tamoxifen can affect the nervous system.
 You may have pins and needles or feel tingling in your arms and legs.
-If this becomes a problem tell your clinical team.
+If this becomes a problem tell your doctor or nurse.

 • Skin rash